jkalya/gatebleed/README.md

 ## 01_performance_stages
 Shows the different AMX instruction latencies depending on time AMX was last utilized.

-## 02_performance_stages_in_sgx
-Shows that these performance stages happen in Intel SGX (a trusted execution environment), showing that attacks that build off the performance stages also work when the application is enclosed in an SGX enclave.

 ## 03_remote_gatebleed_covert_channel
 Shows a remote covert channel with cooperating sender and receiver.